-The charts below show these same physical arrests broken down by race, age and sex:
+The charts below show these same physical arrests broken down by race, age and sex.
+There were 182 total recorded physical arrests of 161 distinct individuals (21 individuals were physically arrested more than one time).

-Almost 50% of all physical arrests were of juveniles ages 15 or 16.
-There were 8 physical arrests of adults over the age of 21.
+Over 50% of all physical arrests were of juveniles ages 15 or 16.
+There were 9 physical arrests of adults over the age of 21.